lfn-cnti/bestpractices/CONTRIBUTING.md

 ### Ask for help

-The best way to reach us with a question when contributing is to ask on
+The best way to reach us with a question when contributing is to ask on:

 - The original Github issue
 - [Our Slack channel](https://cloud-native.slack.com/archives/C01F1LVAQCC)